Site Navigation

 You can convert a Tier 3 page into a Tier 2 by dragging a Page Block to the navigation order.

-When that happens, a page selector tool opens, displaying every page that's not currently in the navigation (in other words, every Tier 3 page).
+When that happens, a page selector tool opens, displaying every page that's not currently in the navigation (in other words, every Tier 3 and every Tier 4 page).
 Select the Tier 3 page you want to convert to Tier 2.

 You can confirm that the page is now a Tier 2 by editing the file and checking Page Information.